Here's what I want to do. I have an Ubuntu box (Edgy-Eft) at home, and I want to

 (in reply to MAIL FROM command))

-This will be very frustrating because you will see the passwords are there, but they just aren't being used.
-Be sure to hash the files:
+This will be very frustrating because you will see the passwords are there,

 # postmap sasl_passwd